Year 2000

 The ground was first opened in 1841 by William Clarke, husband of the proprietress of the Trent Bridge Inn and himself Captain of the All England Cricket Team.
 He was commemorated in 1990 by the opening of the new William Clarke Stand which incorporates the Rushcliffe Suite.
 The West Park Sports Ground in West Bridgford was the private ground of Sir Julien Cahn, a furniture millionaire, who often played host to touring national sides.

-Ben’s & Elliott’s birthday party.
+22.7.2000 Ben’s and Elliot’s 7th Birthdays Ben’s & Elliott’s birthday party.
 It was glorious weather so we were able to have most of the party activity outside in their excellent back garden.

-July 27th.
-Visit to Dr Frank Edenborough’s Adult CF unit at the Northern General Hospital, Sheffield
+27.7.000 Visit to Dr Frank Edenborough’s Adult CF unit at the Northern General Hospital, Sheffield

 Dr Frank Edenborough

 The adequacy of facilities and staffing of the adult unit had been questioned by Professor Chris Taylor, director of the Paediatric CF Unit at the Children’s Hospital.
 There had been a reluctance to transfer young adult patients from the Children’s Hospital to the Northern General.
-Essentially Frank Edenborough wanted the CF Trust to visit his unit, meeting the staff to confirm that the unit was satisfactory.
+Essentially Frank Edenborough requested the CF Trust to visit his unit, meeting the staff to confirm that the unit was satisfactory.

 Sue Madge